YAKEcloud/yake/docs/docs/architecture-configuration/helm-flux.md

 ### Check flux versions

-The flux controllers running in the basecluster are maintained by 23KE itself, i.e. the flux controllers will be updated with 23KE updates.
+The flux controllers running in the basecluster are maintained by Yake itself, i.e. the flux controllers will be updated with Yake updates.
 You can check the state of your cli version and the version of the cluster side components by

 ```sh
 flux version
 ```

 If you feel like your cli version is outdated.
 Go ahead and download a recent version from [the Github release page](https://github.com/fluxcd/flux2/releases).
-If you feel like your in-cluster components are outdated, think about updating 23KE.
+If you feel like your in-cluster components are outdated, think about updating Yake.

 ### Reconcile of a resource